fsuri/Basil_SOSP21_artifact/README.md

 2. *Setting up experiments on Cloudlab*

      In order to re-run our experiments you will need to instantiate a distributed and replicated server (and client) configuration using Cloudlab.
 We have provided a public profile as well as public disk images that capture the configurations used by us to produce our results.
 Section "Setting up Cloudlab" covers the necessary steps in detail.
 Alternatively, you may create a profile of your own and generate disk images from scratch (more work) - refer to section "Setting up Cloudlab" as well for more information.
+Note, that you will need to use the same Cluster (Utah) and machine types (m510) to reproduce our results.

 3. *Running experiments*